 The Business Advertisements (Disclosure) Order, 1977, requires all advertisements by people seeking to sell goods in the course of a business to make the fact clear.
 Consumers should be able to tell whether an advertisement relates to a sale by a trader or a private seller.
 It is the responsibility of the trader to comply with the order by making the AOC aware by marking advertising copy "Trade".
 Advertisements known to be from traders have the letter "T" shown in brackets at the end of the text.

-If you are interested in any of the cars for sale where contact details are not suplied, then you can contact the Website Editor by email (firstname.lastname@example.org) quoting the car reference number.
-The Website Editor will then pass on their telephone number etc. to the advertiser.
+If you are interested in any of the cars for sale where contact details are not suplied email email@example.com quoting the car reference number and including your contact details.
 Telephone numbers and contact details for private advertisers must remain confidential within the Club, and will not be published on the website unless this is specifically requested in writing.
 Photographs have been included where available and a larger image can be viewed by clicking on a picture.
 Neither the Alvis Owner Club, the Calendar Editor nor the Website Editor can accept responsibility for statements made in advertisements

 AOC Members should contact the advertiser directly; contact details can be found in the Club Calendar or via the link in the Members only pages of the website.